1.1 The company

 Faeroes produces exceptional contemporary rainwear through a combination of modern design and heritage manufacturing.

-Collections are produced in limited batches available to pre-order online or buy at selected stockists.
+Collections are produced in limited batches available to buy at selected stockists.

 (pl. noun) also written Faroes;